hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter5.md

 Because the stator and rotor material have a very large permeability, we can know that $\mathcal R_g \gg \mathcal R_{s, r}$, thus we have $\mathcal R_{tot} \simeq 2 \mathcal R_g$, the airgap length $l_g$ is the same for all $\theta$, the flux density $B$ and MMF $\mathcal F$ has a linear relationship, $B$ and $\mathcal F$ have the same shape with respect to $\theta$.

-In reality, we ignore the higher harmonics of the waveform, and only look at the first harmonic (sinosodial wave), by using the __Fourier Transform (FT)__, we can get:
+In reality, we ignore the higher harmonics of the waveform, and only look at the first harmonic (sinusoidal wave), by using the __Fourier Transform (FT)__, we can get:

 $$
 \mathcal F(\theta) = \frac{4}{\pi} Ni \cos \theta